raphaelsty/mkb/README.md

 - models.SentenceTransformer: Dedicated to Sentence Transformer models.
 - models.Transformer: Dedicated to traditional Transformer models.

+Under the hood, the Transformer model is trained using entity labels.
+Therefore, it is important to provide relevant entity labels.
+We initialize an embedding matrix dedicated to relationships.
+The negative samples are generated following the in-batch strategy.

 Here is how to fine-tune a sentence transformer under the link prediction objective:

 ```python